KTHI: Ownership Changes

 Journal Communications (KTHI's former owner) and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
 Scripps Company name that will own the two companies' broadcast properties, including KTHI.
-The transaction is slated to be completed in 2015, pending shareholder and regulatory approvals.
+The transaction was completed in 2015, pending shareholder and regulatory approvals.

 In January 2018, Scripps announced that it would sell all of its radio stations.
 In August 2018, Lotus Communications announced that it would acquire Scripps' Boise & Tucson clusters for $8 million.
 The sale was completed on December 12.